Cannabis Use Disorder Dashboard

 Measurement-Based Care

-Systematic reviews of measurement-based care across substance use disorders consistently find large effect sizes when clinicians use objective outcome data to guide session decisions.
+These figures reflect independent MBC research, not SmokingTracker outcome data.
+Systematic reviews of measurement-based care consistently find large effect sizes when clinicians use objective outcome data to guide session decisions.

 Self-Report Bias